The HOL 4 source distribution is available as a gzipped tar file from a SourceForge mirror.

 Finally, build hol by executing

-(again, reverse those slashes if on Windows.)
+(again, reverse the slash if on Windows.)

-and many useful theories will have been built.
+After much output, the bin/hol executable, and many useful theories will have been built.

 See these instructions on how to access the repository anonymously.